Staying a Weekend at the Sweetgrass Inn

-I ordered an iced coffee with almond milk and a cup of pistachio and biscoff almond gelato.
+I ordered an iced coffee with almond milk and a cup of pistachio and Biscoff almond gelato.
 It was mouthwatering and the best way to cool down in the heat.
 I have been to BeardCat Sweet Shop a few times, and it’s tradition always to stop when we are that close!
 On Sunday morning, I headed down to the spa for the ultimate relaxation.
 If you book your stay at the Wild Dunes Resort, booking a spa day should be a top priority!
-You get full access to the private spa jacuzzi, cabana-style areas to relax, and you have access to it all day.
+You get full access to the private spa jacuzzi and cabana-style relaxing areas, and you have access to it all day.
 That means you can go to the spa early, take a nap by the pool or in your room, and head right back to the spa later on.
-The changing and locker room at the spa was immaculate, and I need to find out what green they used to paint the lockers.
+The changing and locker room at the spa was immaculate, and I needed to find out what green they used to paint the lockers.

-The Co-op looked super casual, and the menu looked to be exactly what I was craving!
+The Co-op looked super casual, and the menu was exactly what I was craving!
 We had some kombucha (I was tempted to get the frose flight, but I will save that for next time!), avocado toast, and a chicken salad sandwich.
-This spot should definitely be on your list!
+This spot should be on your list!
 You go in, order at the counter, and take it outside to eat.

 I hope you all enjoyed this Ulitmate travel guide to Sweetgrass Inn at the Wild Dunes Resort in Isle of Palms, South Carolina!
 I am already planning to go back again!
 It’s one of the best gems to have so close to Charlotte, NC, and Charleston, SC!